josharian/pex/readme.md

 pex will then give you an interactive environment for simple shell-based processing.

+Iterate on your shell pipeline.
+Use up/down/pgup/pgdown to scroll.
+Use left/right/tab/shift+tab to scroll other columns.

 Press escape to exit pex.
 It'll print the pipeline you worked out.

 ### Status